b1-systems/rke-former/README.md

 ## Basic Configuration

 Set the number of Kubernetes master and worker nodes that should be deployed.
-Set the name of the external network you want to use to access the cluster.
+Set the name of the external network you want to use for accessing the cluster.

 ```shell
 cat > terraform.tfvars <<EOF